dopcn/workingReportGenerator/README.md

 `sh generate_report.sh -b 2016-12-19 -a 2016-12-01`

+### The extracted log will be copied to system pasteboard.
+Paste it anywhere you want.

 ### Write better git commit message becasue you can do it once for all